lorenzovan/Transition-risk---computational-model/README.md

-# 🏛️ Computational Model for Transition Risk Capital Buffer
+# 🏛️ Computational Model for a Transition Risk Capital Buffer

 ## 💡 Introduction